kammitama5/kammitama5.github.io/_posts/2019-12-31-Tuesday-December-31st.md

   moved there, I started my first job at 9.25 dollars an hour, as a camera technician for film and video cameras, on a student visa.
 I was hired because I was the only one they said who knew how to thread a specific film camera, the one of 14.5 frame specificity.
+- A camera guy once told me what a Physics professor in high school once told me; sometimes you need to take a step back to take a step forward.
+My Physics professor explained kinetic energy and the Law of Thermodynamics to us this way.
+  Don't disregard the step you need to take backwards, because you're walking backwards; sometimes it's what you need to be projected forward.
 - Years later, after friends have moved, and I just moved (in mid-August) to Vermont, I think about the many adventures and risks I took out there.
 I worked on a bunch of films (close to 200), plays, made art, was in an Art show put on the by Art Directors' Guild, took classes in sculpture, 3D modelling, concept design, figure drawing, painting, welding, machining, studied architecture